 Near the gills, Nemo uses a tiny third zipper for the opening to a small stash pocket.
 This pocket is great a place to keep a phone or headlamp warm and close at hand.

 The Kyan has an inconspicuous zippered stash pocket on the outside of the bag near the hood.

 At the time of this review, the MSRP for the Kyan 35 is a steal.
 Our review team believes it easily outperforms all the other similarly priced bags we tested.
 It also outperformed several other bags that cost a couple of hundred dollars more.
 This all suggests a bag that is an exceptional value.
 Our only concern is the longevity of its Primaloft Silver insulation.
 At present, it is not yet known how well this insulation will maintain its loft after repeated compression cycles.

 With its reasonable price tag, you don't have to worry as much about hurting the Kyan as you would with a pricier bag.

 With its well-balanced performance and bargain price, the Nemo Kyan 35 easily wins our Best Buy Award.
-Its best attributes versatility across a range of conditions and exceptionally small packed size.
-Some testers, however, the warmth provided by the 35° version we tested may not be enough for colder 3-season uses.
+Its best attributes are versatility across a range of conditions and exceptionally small packed size.
+Some testers, however, think the warmth provided by the 35° version we tested may not be enough for colder 3-season uses.
 The bottom line: if you live in a warm place, or know you sleep "hot", the Kyan 35 is an excellent and inexpensive choice.
 If you're concerned about getting cold, check out the Kyan 20 or other affordable, but warmer, options like the REI Co-op Igneo 25 or Kelty Cosmic 20.